Otoman Zar-Adusht Ha'nish: 1930

 On February 25, 1930, Hanisch was cited in a divorce suit by Herman R. Huber, a draftsman, who in his suit said that his wife had become "fanatical, idiotical, and unreasonable by following the repugnant rituals of moaning, raving and silly actions of the cult."
 He added that the power that the "master mind" held over women made them think more of his teachings than they did of their homes and families.
 Hanisch, 74 at the time, was described in the suit as "Ottoman, czar of Adusht, master mind Hanisch of the Mazdazans," and gave the address of his temple as 1159 South Norton Avenue, Los Angeles.

-Later life
+Death

-Hanisch died in Los Angeles on February 29, 1936.
-He was a vegetarian.
+Hanisch died from pneumonia in Los Angeles on February 29, 1936.